hstreamdb/docs/docs/en/start/cli.md

 > :q
 ```

-To print out help info over view:
+To print out help info overview:

 ```sh
 > :h
 ```

-To show specific usage of some sql statement:
+To show specific usage of some SQL statements:

 ```sh
 > :help CREATE